maso1905/record-player/README.md

 # Packages, tools, plugins and why

 ## + node.js
-  > node.js is an JavaScript runtome environment.
+  > node.js is an JavaScript runtime environment.
 This is needed to run Gulp.
 ## + npm
   > npm is short for Node Package Manager which can be used to install packages, version management and dependency management.
 Like a library for your project.